Frequently asked questions about studying Honours

 - Appended honours-External applicants may apply Direct (Sydney Courses) as a new applicant.

-- Integrated honours currently enrolled in year 2 pass program may apply Direct (Connect to Sydney Student) as a Course Transfer.
+- Integrated honours currently enrolled in year 2 pass program may apply Direct to the Faculty Click here to apply

 More information on the application process and timelines are available via the relevant course information page on: (Sydney Courses.)

 Can external students apply?